Bronxphoneix/ruby-brainwalet-destroyer/README.md

 1K9sadcUnMVMCoSvHKKPDGXiWJLwTo9K97  b'5KA4UEWEPB3PqGRYXsK1zkCMnSAcBUSPhHJjVfjhWf28apYt3u4'    == 0
 '''

 However, if a balance is found, then the output will include all necessary information about the wallet.
-A copy of the output will also be saved in a text file titled `rudygen.txt` with all balances in Satoshi.
+A copy of the output will also be saved in a text file titled `ruby.txt` with all balances in Satoshi.
 An example is:

 >address: 1JGM6sREUwt5paFEfHNuzvRy7nXtQdaamn<br>
 >private key: 6694e2d40e786839d48b1b699ab9c318514dc0a0f27f2ccaf7f9f32224ead3a8<br>